 Hill College has the highest accreditation possible for any college or university.
 Because of this recognition, Hill College credits are regarded as equivalent to courses of the same description at all colleges and universities.
 Transfer problems occur only when students elect to deviate from planned educational objectives.
 Examples of transfer difficulties include those encountered by students who change majors or who change from a two-year career education program to a transfer program.
-Please refer to the college website at www.hillcollege.edu for specific articulated programs with colleges and/or universities or speak to an Academic Advisor or Success Coordinator.
+Please refer to the Hill College website for specific articulated programs with colleges and/or universities or speak to an Academic Advisor or Success Coordinator.